apache/echarts-doc/en/option/series/treemap.md

 ## breadcrumb(Object)

-breadcrumb, showing the path of the current node.
+To show the path of the current node.

 ### show(boolean) = true